dhr412/texcrypt/README.md

 `TexCrypt` is a lightweight, secure, and user-friendly CLI tool built in Go for encrypting and decrypting text-based files using AES-256-GCM.
 Designed with simplicity and data confidentiality in mind, TexCrypt ensures that sensitive file contents can be safely encrypted using strong passwords and modern cryptographic standards.

-Whether you're storing personal notes, secure configuration, or secrets, `TexCrypt` provides a seamless way to lock down your data with minimal friction.
+Whether you're storing personal notes, passwords, or secrets, `TexCrypt` provides a seamless way to lock down your data with minimal friction.

 ---

 ## Features

 * **AES-256-GCM Encryption** – Provides both confidentiality and integrity.
-* **Password-Based Encryption** – Uses PBKDF2 + SHA-256 to derive secure keys from passwords.
+* **Password-Based Encryption** – Uses Argon2id to derive secure keys from passwords.
 * **Salt + Nonce Randomization** – Each encryption operation uses unique salt and nonce values.
 * **Simple CLI Interface** – Easy to use with only a couple of flags.
 * **Secure File Output** – Encrypted output stored as `.encrypt`; decrypted output written as `_decrypted.txt`.